richinfante/rdp-bruteforcer/README.md

 # rdp-bruteforcer

-Used as a proof of concept for testing security defenses
+Used as a proof of concept for testing security defenses.

 ## Usage
 ```